Overnewton Castle in Keilor: Australia Has Castles Too!

 So, you don’t really expect to find structures older than 150 years, when castles weren’t exactly in fashion.

-Overnewton Castle in Vctoria
+Overnewton Castle in Victoria

 When I first heard there was a ‘castle’ in Melbourne’s north-west, I knew I had to check it out for myself.

 Tea and historic structures are two of my favourite things in the world, so I was quick to book in.

 When you see Overnewton in the flesh, it appears grand enough to qualify for ‘castle’ status so I let it slide this one time, despite the distinct absence of a moat.

-In any case, this is what it’s like to visit Overnewton Castle in Melbourne, for a poke around its rooms and High Tea.
+In any case, this is what it’s like to visit Overnewton Castle in Melbourne, for a poke around its rooms and a High Tea.

-Taking a tour
+Taking a tour of Overnewton Castle

 I didn’t really see any point in driving all the way out to Keilor, if we weren’t going to tour Overnewton Castle.

-We walked through the rooms downstairs, including the once ‘master’ bedroom of the original colonial homestead (quite small in comparison to those of today!), the drawing room for the Victorian ladies and the Billiard room for the men, which now serves as a chapel.
+From there, we move to the drawing room for the Victorian ladies and the Billiard room for the men, which now serves as a chapel.

-While we all remarked that it would have been something to grow up in a room as grand as it, she said that she’d been in a permanent sulk at the time, due to not being allowed to put posters of Duran Duran on her bedroom walls, like her peers.
+While we all remark that it would have been something to grow up in a room as grand as it, she said that she’d been in a permanent sulk at the time.
+This is due to not being allowed to put posters of Duran Duran on her bedroom walls, like her peers.